 Two timer/event counters (TMR0,TMR1) are implemented in the microcontroller.
-The Timer/Event Counter 0 contains a 16-bit programmable count-up counter and the clock may come from an external source or an internal clock source.
+The Timer/Event Counter 0 contains a 8-bit programmable count-up counter and the clock may come from an external source or an internal clock source.
 An internal clock source comes from $f{SYS}.$ The Timer/Event Counter 1 contains a 16-bit programmable count-up counter and the clock may come from an external source or an internal clock source.
 An internal clock source comes from $f{SYS}/4$ or 32768Hz selected by option.
 The external clock input allows the user to count external events, measure time intervals or pulse widths, or to generate an accurate time base.

-There are six registers related to the Timer/Event Counter 0; TMR0H (0CH), TMR0L (0DH), TMR0C (0EH) and the Timer/Event Counter 1; TMR1H (0FH), TMR1L (10H), TMR1C (11H).
-Writing TMR0L (TMR1L) will only put the written data to an internal lower-order byte buffer (8-bit) and writing TMR0H (TMR1H) will transfer the specified data and the contents of the lower-order byte buffer to TMR0H (TMR1H) and TMR0L (TMR1L) registers, respectively.
-The Timer/Event Counter 1/0 preload register is changed by each writing TMR0H (TMR1H) operations.
-Reading TMR0H (TMR1H) will latch the contents of TMR0H (TMR1H) and TMR0L (TMR1L) counters to the destination and the lower-order byte buffer, respectively.
-Reading the TMR0L (TMR1L) will read the contents of the lower-order byte buffer.
-The TMR0C (TMR1C) is the Timer/Event Counter 0 (1) control register, which defines the operating mode, counting enable or disable and an active edge.
+There are two registers related to the Timer/Event Counter 0; TMR0 ([0DH]) and TMR0C ([0EH]).
+Two physical registers are mapped to TMR0 location; writing TMR0 puts the starting value in the Timer/Event Counter 0 register and reading TMR0 takes the contents of the Timer/Event Counter 0.
+The TMR0C is a timer/event counter control register, which defines some options.
+There are three registers related to the Timer/Event Counter 1; TMR1H (0FH), TMR1L (10H) and TMR1C (11H).
+Writing TMR1L will only put the written data to an internal lower-order byte buffer (8-bit) and writing TMR1H will transfer the specified data and the contents of the lower-order byte buffer to TMR1H and TMR1L registers, respectively.

+The Timer/Event Counter 1 preload register is changed everytime there is a writing operation to TRM1H.
+Reading TMR1H will latch the contents of TMR1H and TMR1L counters to the destination and the lower-order byte buffer, respectively.
+Reading the TMR1L will read the contents of the lower-order byte buffer.
+The TMR1C is the Timer/Event Counter 1 control register, which defines the operating mode, counting enable or disable and an active edge.